Energy and Sustainability Certificate

 Energy and Sustainability Graduate Certificate

 The global energy system is a complex system.
 Leaders in sustainable energy require a transdisciplinary perspective that combines technical, economic, social and policy dimensions of energy systems.
 The certificate in energy and sustainability is designed to train students from diverse educational backgrounds to see beyond the boundaries of traditional methodologies and disciplinary viewpoints, enabling them to integrate technological knowledge with societal insights.
 The 15-credit certificate is available as a stand-alone program or may be used to enhance a student’s experience in another area of study.
+Students in this certificate can select their elective coursework from a pre-approved list.

 Environmental and Sustainability Economics Graduate Certificate